 They tug at your heartstrings or try to charm you.

-It’s the plot of many online con jobs: The schemer preys on people’s good nature, like the poor woman on Dr. Phil who thought she had met her true love online.
-Taking advantage of her feelings for him (by constantly proclaiming his undying love) he manipulated her into sending him hundreds of thousands of dollars because he was supposedly stuck in a foreign country and his passport was stolen.
+It’s the plot of many online con jobs: The schemer preys on a person’s good nature, like the poor woman on Dr. Phil who thought she had met her true love online.
+Taking advantage of her feelings for him—by constantly proclaiming his undying love—he manipulated her into sending him hundreds of thousands of dollars because he was supposedly stuck in a foreign country after his passport was stolen.

 They guilt-trip, shame you, or play the victim.